Louise Harnby | Crime Fiction and Thriller Editor

 If you don't fancy the transitional approach, you can wave goodbye to the work immediately.
 If that's the case, you either live with someone who can pay all your bills (quite possible, and good for you), you have a trust fund (less likely, but wow), or you're happy to be partially unemployed for a while.

 As you can probably tell, I favour the transition method!
-That's because my family situation means my income, although the secondary one in our family, is essential.
+That's because my family situation means my income is essential.
 When I was starting out, I couldn't afford to turn down work on principle while I was finding better-paying alternatives.
 I had to use a phasing-out approach (if negotiation wasn't on the table).

 Of course, it may be that you already have enough higher-paying clients to cover the lost income from the existing customer, but if that's the case you probably nailed your marketing strategy years ago!